-A possible approach to implementing distributed validator technology (DVT) is for the multiple validators representing a single validator to operate independently, alongside a middleware that combines their signed attestations.
+This aggregation strategy presents a difficulty for building distributed validator technology (DVT).
+One approach to implementing DVT is for the multiple validators representing a single validator to operate independently, alongside a middleware that combines their signed attestations.
 This works because BLS signatures are additive: each validator has part of the key, and the signed attestations can be combined with a threshold signature scheme into a signature from the full key.
-While this works in principle, in practice the current interface between the beacon node and the validator client makes it difficult for these validators to determine whether they have been selected to be aggregators or not.
-Oisín Kyne's ethresear.ch article explores this problem and proposes a solution.
+However, the process of hashing the (combined) signature can't be done in a distributed way, so it is difficult for the individual validators to determine whether the collective validator has been selected to be an aggregator or not.
+Oisín Kyne's ethresear.ch article explores this problem and suggests a solution, which appears (slightly modified) in the proposed addition of two endpoints to the Beacon API spec.